-I love my Amex Rose Gold Card.
-4X American Express Membership Rewards points on all dining and at US Supermarkets is tough to beat.
-Now, with a “sticker price” annual fee of $250 vs. the Chase Sapphire Preferred‘s $95 annual fee, it may not seem like a fair comparison.
+I love my American Express® Gold Card – specifically my Amex Rose Gold Card.
+4X American Express Membership Rewards points on all dining and at U.S. Supermarkets (up to $25,000 annually; 1X thereafter) is tough to beat.
+Now, with a “sticker price” annual fee of $250 (Rates and Fees) vs. the Chase Sapphire Preferred‘s $95 annual fee, it may not seem like a fair comparison.
 However, as I’ll explain, with monthly credits the annual fee on the Amex Gold Card is actually lower than the Sapphire Preferred’s.

 And, in fact, the Amex Gold seems to sit squarely between the Chase Sapphire Preferred card and the Sapphire Reserve, so I owe you that comparison next.